Clay-Ferguson/quantizr/docs/how-to-build-and-run.md

 To ensure everything with npm is ok, delete the 'node_modules' folders completely.

 Then run 'npm install' from the folder that contains he 'package.json' file.
-You can manually edit the 'package.json' before running 'npm install' if you need to update something.

 ## Upgrading NPM Versions (optional)